wangdi4/llvm/llvm/docs/Intel/DTrans/dtrans-analysis.rst

 AmbiguousGEP
 ~~~~~~~~~~~~
 This indicates that an i8* value that is known to alias to multiple types is
 passed to a GetElementPtr instruction.
-The GetElementPointer instruction can
+The GetElementPtr instruction can
 be used to compute an offset from an i8* base address, but if the i8* may
 refer to multiple different aggregate types (for instance, because of a select
 or PHI node) DTrans cannot reliably determine the element that is being